 Whether you’re a shipper looking to move freight at more competitive rates, or a carrier looking to haul some more loads, it’s important to consider working with a 3PL that has good credit.

 First and foremost, a good credit rating exhibits that the 3PL has an established credit history.
-Just like many owner operators started with one truck, 3PLs had to begin building relationships with both shippers and carriers.
-Over the course of several months or years, 3PLs build relationships with a network of carriers by paying consistently on-time and thus establishing a healthy credit history.
+Just like many owner operators that started with one truck, 3PLs had to begin building relationships with both shippers and carriers.
+Over the course of several years, 3PLs build relationships with a network of carriers by paying them consistently on-time and thus establishing a healthy credit history.

 Let’s take a look further into the characteristics of a 3PL with good credit, and why shippers and carriers should choose a 3PL that has a better credit history.

 A freight broker with good credit will:

 1. Have a credit score of 87 or higher